pkallberg/help.nitrous.io/_posts/2013-08-02-amazon-rds.md

 ### Prerequisites

 * A Nitrous Box within the same region as the database you will create.
-View the [Regions Settings](/faq-aws-region-settings/) guide for more information on this.
+View the [Region Settings](/faq-aws-region-settings/) guide for more information on this.
 * You will need to first sign up with [Amazon Web Services](http://aws.amazon.com/).